-Homemade bao are truly a treat.
+Homemade bao is truly a treat.
 These soft and fluffy buns are a little bit sweet and so delicious.
-Filled with a sweet and spicy tempeh and crunchy vegetables, they make a wonderful snack or light lunch!
+Filled with sweet and spicy tempeh and crunchy vegetables, they make a wonderful snack or light lunch!

 Sweet Gochujang Tempeh Bao [Vegan]

 - 1 1/2 tablespoons organic granulated sugar, divided

 - 2 1/2 cups (300g) all-purpose flour, plus more for dusting

 - 1 teaspoon baking powder

 - 2 tablespoons plus 1/2 teaspoon avocado or vegetable oil, divided, plus more for brushing